spruceid/isomdl/README.md

 2. and then calling
 `SessionManager::qr_engagement()`

-qr_engagement() returns a SessionManagerEngaged that you can use to process a SessionEstablishment message once received from the reader.
+qr_engagement() returns a SessionManagerEngaged that you can use to process a SessionEstablishment message once received from the reader as well as a qr_code_uri
 When receiving the SessionEstablishment, process it by calling:

 3. `SessionManagerEngaged::process_session_establishment(session_establishment: SessionEstablishment)`